iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

 ---
 title: Why does everyone want to be hipster?
 published: false
+categories:
+  - psychology
+  - inspiration
+tags:
+  - content creation
+  - hipster
+  - community
 ---
-I always wondered.
 Why do people not just like pop stuff?
 Why do they have to try so hard to find things super obscure and then show off how _cool_ they are because they listen to something so obscure that no one else knows about it.

 But I think I get it now.